MichaelKreil/openbots/docs/index.md

 Social Bot research is scientifically inaccurate on all levels.

 In the last years the claim that "Social bots influenced elections" has spread widely.
-This theory can be fully explained by serious scientific mistakes made by researchers.
+This theory can be fully explained by serious scientific mistakes made by the researchers.

 All the papers about social bots have to be reviewed again and have to be revoked if necessary.

 This includes all other research from all other groups that have based their research on these flawed methods.

 Do social bots exist?
-Probably.
+There are bots out there.
 However, there is no evidence that they exist in large numbers, have influenced elections in any way or caused any other sort of problems.

 Other reasons must be considered as potential causes for the election of Donald Trump, Brexit, the rise of the AfD in Germany and other similar issues: Outdated electoral systems, gerrymandering, the crisis of media, an easier rise of social movements through social media, right-wing narratives, and especially racism as a mass phenomenon are among the contemporary dynamics that should be studied as possible explanations for the main political events of the last years.